Piasy/RxAndroidAudio/README.md

 // ...
 mAudioRecorder.stopRecord();
 ```

+**Note**: If you record a aac file, the sound quality will be poor if the sample rate and encoding
+bit rate is low, the sound quality will increase when you set a bigger sample rate and encoding
+bit rate, but as the sound quality improve, the recorded file size will also increase.

 #### Play a file
 With PlayConfig, to set audio file or audio resource, set volume, or looping: